vineethtw/personal/hike_recommendations.md

     https://www.komoot.com/tour/45111126

     This was my first mountain that I tried climbing in Germany.
 It took me three tries to get to the summit, mostly due to inexperience, and getting lost the first time.
-Tip: You will reach a point in the route where you'll have to choose "Winterweg" or "Sommerweg" : my recommendation is to choose the "Winterweg", and look behind you time to time, where you'll be treated to Lake Tegernsee in all her beauty.
+    __Tip__: You will reach a point in the route where you'll have to choose "Winterweg" or "Sommerweg" : my recommendation is to choose the "Winterweg", and look behind you time to time, where you'll be treated to Lake Tegernsee in all her beauty.
-Time of year: The first time, it was late fall, the second time sometime in November, and the third, sometime in January.
+    __Time of year__: The first time, it was late fall, the second time sometime in November, and the third, sometime in January.
 I loved the time I climbed it in January, the snow just the whole trip beautiful.
 At the summit, the view is beautiful.
 Beginner friendly: Yes, no equipment needed in summer.
 If climbing in snow, get gloves, hiking poles, and spikes for your shoes.